Hanae Utamura, Fate of Love, 18:16, 2024

 107.5 x 42 inches

 CC: Through this project you mentioned you felt Rob’s presence, as a collaborator.
-After his passing, you mentioned how you connected with him through his work and the poem which reflects your time together.
+After his passing, you shared how you connected with him through his work and the poem which reflects your time together.
 You met when you both did a residency at Akademie Schloss Solitude.
 You were there as a visual artist and Rob, as a composer.
 Can you speak about this process?

 Hu: It has been a guided, collaborative process with Rob.
 Since Rob’s passing, my perception and reality have been altered.
 I wanted to communicate something of that experience that remains unspoken, silenced, and might disappear otherwise.
 And it felt important to reclaim death as not the end but a new beginning.